hack4impact-michigan/chapter-resources/constitution.md

 ARTICLE I: Name
 ---------------

-The name of this organization shall be “Hack4Impact.”
+The name of this organization shall be “Hack4Impact - Michigan”.

 ARTICLE II: Membership